wjshark/Notes_On_Things/Houdini_Snippets.md

         i@active = 0;
     }
     ```
-- Sometimes it nice to be explicit with groups when assigning
+- Sometimes its nice to be explicit with groups when assigning
   ```
   float condition = rand(@ptnum);
   if(condition > 0.5)